LemonHike/Stock-Price-Prediction/README.md

+# Stock Price Prediction

-# This reposit contains the code that I developed and used to predict Alphabet Stock Price
+This repository contains the code that I developed for stock Price predictions.